graaphscom/monogo/README.md

 # monogo

-Set of tools for building another tools and apps.
+A set of tools for building another tools and apps.

 | module name | purpose                                                                                                             |
 |-------------|---------------------------------------------------------------------------------------------------------------------|